 The following is a list of people booked into Routt County Jail on suspicion of the listed charges.
 The arresting agency is listed in parentheses.

-12:12 a.m.
-Steamboat Springs Police Department officers were called to a report of four or five people taking a traffic cone in the 1400 block of South Lincoln Avenue.
-They could not be located.
+2:22 a.m.
+Steamboat Springs Police Department officers were called to a report of a disturbance in the 2900 block of West Acres Drive.
+A man was banging on someone’s door and seemed disoriented.

-1:09 a.m.
-Steamboat Springs Police Department officers were called to a report of a bear in the 800 block of Yampa Street.
-It was scared away with beanbag rounds.
+12:42 a.m.
+Steamboat Springs Police Department officers were called to a report of a bear in a dumpster at Yampa and 11th streets.
+It was gone when officers arrived.

 7:50 a.m.
 Steamboat Springs Police Department officers were called to a report of a bear that got into trash in the 3300 block of Après Ski Way.
 A citation was issued.
 Three other citations were issued in Steamboat during the morning for trash violations.